 The Ethics Code prohibits the solicitation of gifts from controlled donors.
 The Ethics Board may approve the solicitation of gifts for the exclusive benefit of a governmental or charitable function on a case-by-case basis and upon written request.

-To file a solicitation request or activity report, download the form below and email it to [email protected].
+To file a solicitation request or activity report, download the form below and email it to the Ethics Board.
 You may also mail your form to:

 Baltimore City Ethics Board